nf-core/hlatyping/README.md

 ## Introduction

-The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It comes with docker containers making installation trivial and results highly reproducible.

-The pipeline does next-generation sequencing-based Human Leukozyte Antigen (HLA) typing using OptiType.
+The pipeline does next-generation sequencing-based Human Leukozyte Antigen (HLA) typing using [OptiType](https://github.com/FRED-2/OptiType).
 OptiType is a HLA genotyping algorithm based on integer linear programming.
 Reads of whole exome/genome/transcriptome sequencing data are mapped against a reference of known MHC class I alleles.
 To produce accurate 4-digit HLA genotyping predictions, all major and minor HLA-I loci are considered simultaneously to find an allele combination that maximizes the number of explained reads.

+The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
+It comes with docker containers making installation trivial and results highly reproducible.

 ## Quick Start